Last modified: Dec. 14, 2024, 4:33 p.m.

 The species hibernates in the pupal stage.
 After emergence of the adult, the pupal skin protrudes through the mine.

-Two generations a year: April–May and August–September.
+Two generations a year in April–May and August–September.

 The species is monophagous on Populus tremula, especially the saplings.